Hao Han

 Short Biography

 Dr. Hao Han is a Professor in the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics (NUAA).
 He received his Ph.D. degree from the College of William and Mary in 2014, advised by Prof. Qun Li.
 Prior to joining NUAA, Dr. Han worked at IBM China Research Laboratory, Microsoft Research Asia, and Intelligent Automation Inc., US.
-He currently leads the Mobile & System Security (MS2) research group at NUAA.
+He currently leads the Security of Smart Systems Lab (S3Lab) at NUAA.
 He received the Jiangsu Distinguished Professor(江苏省特聘教授), the Six Talent Peaks Project of Jiangsu Province (江苏省六大人才高峰), and the ACM Nanjing Rising Star Award.
-Dr. Han's research has been mainly focused on the system perspective on mobile software, networking and security.
+Dr. Han's research has been mainly focused on System Security in the the practice of protecting intelligent systems from unauthorized access, tampering, or data leakage.
 He is a member of CCF, IEEE and ACM.

 Publication